 This section introduces using external content in ViewApps, including how to create, configure, and manage external content items.

-This section describes options for customizing the appearance, navigation, and runtime behaviors for layouts and panes.
+This section describes options for customising the appearance, navigation, and runtime behaviors for layouts and panes.

 Section 2 – Custom Navigation

-This section describes how to customize the built-in navigation in a ViewApp.
+This section describes how to customise the built-in navigation in a ViewApp.

 Section 3 – ContentPresenterApp